CiscoDevNet/intersight-powershell/docs/Initialize-IntersightBulkRestSubRequest.md

 ```

 ### -TargetMoid
-Used with PATCH &amp; DELETE actions.
+Used with PATCH $amp DELETE actions.
 The moid of an existing object instance.

 ```yaml
 Type: string